ucsb-goard-lab/defineCellROIs/README.md

 # defineCellROIs
-GUI for automated detection of cell ROIs from calcium imaging data (with manual refinement)
+GUI for automated detection of cell ROIs from calcium imaging data (with manual refinement).

 This GUI was developed to analyze two-photon calcium imaging data sampled from the same field of view across experimental sessions.
 The GUI also includes code for calculating the stability of ROIs across experimental sessions.